ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.knx/README.md

 * kleine Fehler beseitigt

 ### 1.0.1 (2018-02-26)
-* fixed certifate error
+* fixed certificate error

 ### 1.0.0 (2018-02-25)
 * substitution of used KNX-stack with own from scratch build stack
 * implemented full scale of DPT according to "System Specifications, Interworking, Datapointtypes" from KNX Association
 * hardening connection handling for tunneling connections
-* upgrade Adapterconfiguration Interface to be ready with Admin3
+* upgrade Adapter-configuration Interface to be ready with Admin3
 * removed "Delay Slider" because of the new knx-stack
 * many other small changes
-* fixed postcomma values to scale-value of DPT
+* fixed post-comma values to scale-value of DPT
 * implemented "add" mode for knxproject upload (existing Objects stay as they are, only new Objects where added)

 ### 0.8.6 (2017-06-17)
-* some small bugfixes
+* some small bug-fixes
 * insert slider to set a sendDelay for slow KNX/LAN Gateways to prevent connection loss

 ### 0.8.5 (2017-06-05)